jeremyschuurmans/fizzbuzz-elixir/README.md

 Alternatively, and probably preferably, you can run it in Interactive Elixir by:

-1. Cloning this repository to your machine, cd'ing into the appropriate directory, and running `ies -S mix`.
+1. Cloning this repository to your machine, cd'ing into the appropriate directory, and running `iex -S mix`.
 This will compile the program within Interactive Elixir, and you can play with it like so:

 ```shell